 tons of CO2 a year

-Before we can start generating electricity there are several stages we need to complete.
-We have recently finished remediation and preparation of the site in order to lay the foundations for the power plant buildings, the largest of which will be the boiler house.
-Piling commenced at the end of July after which the concrete foundations were placed.
-Towards the end of 2015 the site will start to rise from ground level as the power plant equipment, boiler, turbine, generator and gas clean up and the wood fuel store are built.
-We also have to lay the cable that will carry the electricity generated to the national grid.
-This work started in June 2015 and will continue into 2016.
+Before we can start generating electricity there are many stages we need to complete.
+Our first job was to complete the remediation and preparation of the site in order to lay the foundations for the power plant buildings, the largest of which will be the boiler house.
+Piling commenced at the end of July 2015 after which the concrete foundations were placed.
+Towards the end of 2015 the site started to rise from ground level as the power plant equipment, boiler, turbine, generator and gas clean up and the wood fuel store were built.

-Once everything is in place we then have an extensive testing and commissioning process to go through where we will ensure everything is in tip top shape and all the numerous safety features are working perfectly.
+Now everything is in place we are planning on having an extensive testing and commissioning process where we will go through everything to ensure the plant is in tip top shape and all the numerous safety features are working perfectly.
 We are then ready to generate first power and send our renewable energy to the national grid where it can be used across the UK.

 The route we are taking is approximately 2.8 miles long, leaving our site and joining the A6178 Sheffield Road at Ickles, it then travels westwards along Sheffield Road through Templeborough, past the Tata Steel works and the Magna Centre.
-It will pass under the M1 Motorway, in a service duct, at Junction 34 (South) and continues along the A6178 before turning north westwards along Vulcan Road to join Meadowhall Way.
-The cable will then head around Meadowhall Way running northwards, eventually crossing the River Don and then travelling southwesterly along Meadowhall Road, the A6109, to join the Northern Power Grid electricity substation at Wincobank.
+It passes under the M1 Motorway, in a service duct, at Junction 34 (South) and continues along the A6178 before turning north westwards along Vulcan Road to join Meadowhall Way.
+The cable heads around Meadowhall Way running northwards, eventually crossing the River Don and then travelling southwesterly along Meadowhall Road, the A6109, to join the Northern Power Grid electricity substation at Wincobank.